sonata-project/SonataAdminBundle/Resources/doc/reference/list_field_definition.rst

       )
     )

-Edit and delete actions are available in default configuration.
+Edit and delete actions are enabled in the default configuration.
 You can add your own!
-Default template file is : ``SonataAdminBundle:CRUD:list__action_[ACTION_NAME].html.twig``
+Default template  file is: ``SonataAdminBundle:CRUD:list__action_[ACTION_NAME].html.twig``

-But you can specify yours by setup 'template' option like :
+You can specify your own by setting up the 'template' option like so:

 .. code-block:: php